The tram network continues to be deployed in the Ile-de-France region

 The project to extend Tram 1 westwards between Colombes (Gabriel Péri station) and Rueil-Malmaison will offer new feeder possibilities for passengers to the existing lines of the network: Tram 2, RER A, line L and future Metro 15.
 This extension will include 15 new stations over 7.5 km for an estimated ridership of 58,000 per day on this new section.

-The Council of the Île-de-France Transport Union has just voted on the results of the public consultation carried out between 7 November 2016 and 31 January 2017.
+The STIF has just voted on the results of the public consultation carried out between 7 November 2016 and 31 January 2017.
 The overall investment cost of the project is estimated at around €370 million.

 Tram 13 Express extended to the north